MOVING TOWARDS A GREENER COMMUNITY

 SUSTAINABLE HOME

-Every day we make choices in our lives that affect our environment.
+Every day we make choices in our homes that affect our environment.
 From our morning cup of coffee to brushing our teeth before bed, there are decisions we can make to reduce our environmental footprint.
 These individual actions matter, especially when entire communities and populations get on board.

 Explore below to see what steps you can take to green your home.
 Be sure to share other ideas you have and make Striving for Sustainability a true community resource and opportunity for conversation!